Your Key Questions Answered - For Research Scientists

-Many ELNs have functionality that help you plan your lab work and processes into sequences that can be shared with your entire lab via a project management system.
+Many ELNs have functionality that help you plan your lab work and processes into sequences that can be shared with your entire lab via a project management system, bringing your workflow online.

 Some ELNs include functionality that allows researchers to create manuscripts by selecting experiments and references to help generate a manuscript quickly and efficiently.

 In addition to templates and protocols, ELNs consolidate research notes, experiments, protocols, images, and results for accurate and swift reporting.

 Because of how efficiently ELNs store and track information, the tedious job of writing grants is well supported by these systems for adherence to requirements - whether for new grant submission or existing grant compliance.

 The ability to select, tag, track, and share data both internally and externally through an ELN gives you more administrative flexibility.

 New team member on-boarding and exit controls:

 When a new lab member joins the lab, on-boarding is efficient with reduced learning curves and knowledge gaps.
 Likewise, when a researcher leaves the lab, the ELN can quickly revoke permissions and protect data in the system.

 The costs associated with set up and licensing can provide a relatively high value for a low cost for your lab.
 Consider the TCO (total cost of ownership), including the time investment of learning a new system based upon how intuitive it is to use.
 ELN vendors can help with moving your data over, and onboarding your team.

 Overall, these are relatively small investments compared to the ROI of time and money savings for researchers.
 Researchers have a need to manage data, projects, inventories and to explore more advanced data mining research functionality.